WILDFLOWER

 Ipomopsis

-Gilia roseata.
+roseata.
+Synonym: Gilia roseata.
+(Rosy Skyrocket).
 Polemoniaceae (Phlox Family) Semi-desert.
 Openings.
 Spring, summer.
 Ipomopsis roseata usually grows in a compact, small shrub-like form and bears its numerous flowers in tight flat-topped clusters.
 It grows to a bit over a foot tall and several feet around.
-It, and its close cousin, Ipomopsis congesta, shown at the top of this page, thus have very different growth patterns from the more common open, airy, solitary Gilias shown elsewhere in this web site.
-I. roseata is a lovely Colorado Plateau endemic.
+It, and its close cousin, Ipomopsis congesta, also shown on this page, thus have very different growth patterns from the more common open, airy, solitary Gilia/Ipomopsis plants shown on this page and elsewhere in this website.
+Compare Ipomopsis roseata with Ipomopsis congesta.
+I. roseata is found in rocky areas of the semi-desert and foothills and is a Colorado Plateau endemic found only in eastern Utah and west-central Colorado.
 The type of this species was collected by Alice Eastwood in San Juan County, Utah and was named and described by Per Axel Rydberg in 1904.
 Gilia expert Verne Grant reworked this genus and renamed the plant Ipomopsis in 1956. |

 |